LeeCampbell/IntroToRx/content/02_KeyTypes.md

 ## IObserver<T>

 Earlier, I showed the definition of `IObservable<T>`.
 As you saw, it has just one method, `Subscribe`.
 And this method takes just one argument, of type [`IObserver<T>`](https://learn.microsoft.com/en-us/dotnet/api/system.iobserver-1).
 So if you want to observe the events that an `IObservable<T>` has to offer, you must supply it with an `IObserver<T>`.
-In the examples so far, we've just supplied a simple callback, and Rx has wrapper that in an implementation of `IObserver<T>` for us, but to use Rx effectively you need to understand `IObserver<T>`.
+In the examples so far, we've just supplied a simple callback, and Rx has wrapped that in an implementation of `IObserver<T>` for us, but to use Rx effectively you need to understand `IObserver<T>`.
 It is not a complex interface:

 ```cs
 public interface IObserver<in T>